 If the KNMI+JPL QC flag is set in a 25-km WVC then the backscatter information is not useable for various geophysical reasons like rain, confused sea-state etc, and the corresponding 100-km product bit is set.
 JPL rain flag information is incorporated in this flag for the nadir swath Wind Vector Cells.
+Moreover, this flag is set when the wind speed in one or more of the wind solutions is 50 m/s.
+The presence of such wind solutions has proven to be a reliable indicator for sea ice in the Wind Vector Cell.
+WVCs in which the KNMI+JPL QC flag is set, are not presented to the ambiguity removal step.
+This means that such a WVC may contain wind solutions, but it will never have a index pointing to the selected wind solution.

 Land/Ice presence flag is set if at least one of the 25km WVCs in a 100km super WVC is flagged as containing land/ice in the NOAA NRT BUFR product.
+This may be a flag in one of the sigma0 surface flags or in the WVC quality flag of the input.
 If more than half of the 25km WVCs in a 100km super WVC has bits 6, 8 or 9 set, the 100km WVC is rejected (no wind is calculated).